carbon-language/carbon-lang/docs/design/structs.md

 ```

 Note that the type syntax uses an introducer to distinguish type declarations
 from struct literals.
-For tuples, we can say the type of a tuple is the tuple of
+This is in contrast with what we do for tuples, where we
-the types.
-That policy wouldn't give a good option for defining field defaults
+can say the type of a tuple is the tuple of the types.
+That policy wouldn't give
-in `struct` types.
+a good option for defining field defaults in `struct` types.

 ### Option parameters